flybywiresim/docs/docs/pilots-corner/a32nx-briefing/pfd/flags-messages.md

 === "25"
     W/S AHEAD

-    This is displayed in either amber or red depending on the alert level.
+    This is displayed in either amber or red, depending on the alert level.

     This is shown when the predictive windshear function has detected a windshear in front of the aircraft.